sparkyScientist/jui-junnarkar.github.io/_posts/2025-09-01-Optical_diag_wire_plasma.md

 ## Looking Ahead

-The next step is to combine this ICP platform with hydrocarbon feedstocks — to directly observe the transition from Fe NP → CNT nucleation.
+The next step is to combine this ICP platform with hydrocarbon feedstocks, to directly observe the transition from Fe NP → CNT nucleation.
 By pairing plasma diagnostics with nanoparticle analysis, we can finally start controlling CNT synthesis from the ground up.

 ---